Avoiding Utility Disconnections *Updated July 23*

 No. If you are able to pay your utility bills you should continue to do so.
 Even if your service will not be disconnected during this period, your bills will continue to accumulate.
 You will still owe this amount to the utility when the emergency order is eventually lifted and utilities begin disconnection proceedings again.

 Again, continue to pay your utility bill if you are able to.
-The Public Health Emergency is not a free pass on your utility bills.
+The continuing public health emergency is not a free pass on your utility bills.

 What if I can't pay the entire amount due?

 We strongly recommend that you make at least partial payments on your bills as you are able.
+Contact your utility/utilities as soon as possible to discuss a Deferred Payment Agreement (DPA).
 Even if your service will not be disconnected during this period, your bills will continue to accumulate.
-Any payments you can make now will reduce the amount you owe when the emergency order is eventually lifted and utilities begin disconnection proceedings again.
+Any payments you can make now will reduce the amount you owe when utilities are allowed to begin disconnection proceedings again.

 What if I am behind on my bills?

-Call your utility and ask to arrange a payment plan that works given your personal financial circumstances.
+Call your utility and ask to arrange a Deferred Payment Agrement (DPA) that works given your personal financial circumstances.
 Ask them to waive any late fees during this period.
-If you have been affected by the COVID-19 emergency, make sure to tell them.
-Some utilities are making special arrangements for people who have been affected that may not be available to people undergoing financial hardships for other reasons.
+If you or member of your family has tested positive for COVID-19 make sure to tell your utility.
+If you have been affected by the COVID-19 crisis in other ways, make sure to tell them.

-If your financial circumstances change and you are no longer able to follow your payment arrangement, contact your utility again to restructure the arrangement based on your new situation.
+If your financial circumstances change and you are no longer able to follow your payment arrangement, contact your utility again to discuss restructuring the arrangement based on your new situation.